JennEYoon/datasciY/wip2-classes/vanderplas/numpy/README.md

 # Numpy Tasks -- Vanderplas, Pythong Data Science Handbook.

 To Do. ~ More practive with ufuncs.
+9/1/2019.

-New Axis
+( x, newaxis)  or (newaxis, y)

-Boolean and mastsks
+Boolean and masks

 Sorting.
+Fancy Indexing.

 Andrew Ng -- don't use (5, )  Rank 1 ndarray.
 Always fully specify dimension  (5, 1) or (1, 5) for Rank 2 ndarray.